realA10001986/Time-Circuits-Display/README.md

 - Support for time travel [triggered by external source](#external-time-travel-trigger), with selectable delay
 - Support for external [Speedometer](#speedometer) (CircuitSetup's [speedo](https://circuitsetup.us/product/delorean-time-machine-speedometer-pcb/?v=fa868488740a) and others supported)
 - Support for [GPS receiver](#gps-receiver), used as time source and for actual [speed](#gps-for-speed) to be displayed on speedo display
-- Support for [rotary encoders](#rotary-encoder) for manual selection of speed to be displayed on Speedo display, &#127381; and/or audio volume (&#127381; DFRobot Gravity 360 and DuPPA I2CEncoder 2.1 added)
+- Support for [rotary encoders](#rotary-encoder) for manual selection of speed to be displayed on Speedo display, &#127381; and/or audio volume
 - Support for [temperature/humidity sensor](#room-condition-mode-temperaturehumidity-sensor) for "room condition mode" and for displaying temperature on speedo display while idle (&#127381; MS8607 added)
 - Wireless communication ("Basic-Telematics-Transmission-Framework" a.k.a. "[BTTF-Network](#bttf-network-bttfn)") with compatible other props such as CircuitSetup's [Flux Capacitor](https://fc.out-a-ti.me) and [SID](https://sid.out-a-ti.me)
 - Support for triggering time travels on [other props](#controlling-other-props) connected by wire